final-israel/pytest-ansible-playbook-runner/README.rst

 -------

-Distributed under the terms of the `Apache License 2.0`_ license, "pytest-ansible-playbook" is free and open source software
+Distributed under the terms of the `Apache License 2.0`_ license, "pytest-ansible-playbook-runner" is free and open source software

 Issues